Why You Shouldn’t Be Scared of the High Deductible Health Plan (HDHP)

 An HDHP has lower premiums.

-The premiums for the HDHP are lower than more traditional health plans, which can help outweigh the higher deductible.
+The premiums for the HDHP are typically lower than more traditional health plans, which can help outweigh the higher deductible.
 Putting your premium savings each month into your HSA can be beneficial when you have larger medical expenses, and those dollars continue to grow until that time comes.
 For example, if the monthly premium for family coverage on your traditional plan is $350 and the monthly premium for family coverage on the HDHP offering is $100, that’s $250/month you can stock away for a later date.

 It’s a Consumer Driven Health Plan (CDHP).